-HIST 111 Historical Perspectives
+Historical Perspectives

 Develops a particular historical theme or subject for the exploration of the nature and purpose of history and what the historian does.
 Analyzes the connection between historical study and the modern world.
 The title will be extended to describe the current topic.
 May be taken twice provided the topics differ.
-Class Level Restriction: Freshman and Sophomore only.

-HIST 140 Fndn. of Western Thought
+Fndn. of Western Thought